List of Apple Inc. media events: WWDC 2011 (June 6–10, 2011)

-Mac OS X Lion, iOS 5, the cloud service iCloud and iTunes Match were announced.
+During the WWDC keynote, Apple announced the release of Mac OS X Lion the following July and iOS 5 in the fall of 2011, as well as the launch of the cloud service iCloud as a replacement for MobileMe, and the iTunes Match subscription.

-This keynote was not streamed live.

 Steve Jobs opened the event.
-Phil Schiller covered new features of Mac OS X Lion such as new multitouch scrolling and a change in how full-screen applications could be handled.
+Phil Schiller covered new features of Mac OS X Lion, such as new multi-touch gestures and a change in how full-screen applications could be handled.
 It was the last event to be held by Steve Jobs.

 Apple special event (October 4, 2011)

-On October 4, 2011, Apple held a media event in which it introduced Find My Friends, refreshed the iPod Nano and iPod Touch, and revealed the iPhone 4s with its all-new Siri voice assistant.
-The event was led by Tim Cook.
+On October 4, 2011, Apple held a media event in which it introduced Find My Friends and refreshed iPod Nano and iPod Touch models, and revealed the iPhone 4S with the Siri voice assistant as its key feature.
+The event was led by Tim Cook following Jobs’s resignation as CEO on August 24.

 2012

 Apple special event (March 7, 2012)

 On February 28, 2012, Apple announced a media event scheduled for March 7, 2012, at the Yerba Buena Center.
 Apple didn't disclose in advance what would be announced at the event, but it was widely expected to be a new version of the iPad.
 It was also rumored that Apple might release a new television set top box.
 The announcement affected the tablet resale market, and Apple's stock price reached a record closing figure on the same day that the Dow Jones Industrial Average reached a closing figure of above 13,000 for the first time since the 2008 financial crisis.
 (Apple is not a Dow Jones component.)

-The keynote began 10 AM PST (18:00 UTC) with Cook introducing iOS 5.1, a Japanese version of Siri, and the 3rd generation Apple TV before the 3rd generation iPad.
+The keynote began 10 AM PST (18:00 UTC) with Cook introducing iOS 5.1, a Japanese version of Siri, and the 3rd generation Apple TV.
+The key announcement was the introduction of the third-generation iPad that featured a high-resolution Retina display and a marketing tagline “Resolutionary” as a wordplay.
 Eddy Cue gave a demo of the new Apple TV interface.
 At the media event, Cook talked about a 'post-PC world', a world where the personal computer is no longer the center of one's digital life, and of how the 3rd generation iPad will be one of the main contributors of the 'post-PC world'.